kodexign/kodexign/README.md

 - Transitioning into Software Development

 Technical Skills:
--  🔙🔚: React, JavaScript, HTML, CSS, Material UI, Redux
+- Front 🔚: React, JavaScript, HTML, CSS, Material UI, Redux
--  Front 🔚: Node.js, Express, PostgreSQL, Redux-Saga
+- 🔙🔚: Node.js, Express, PostgreSQL, Redux-Saga
 - Tools & Libraries: Git, GitHub, Postman
-- Soft Skills: Cross-functional collaboration, Agile methodologies, Problem-solving, Technical documentation

 -  🔭 I’m currently working on updating my solo project and a creating a personal page.
 - 🌱 I’m currently learning more Javascript and front-end development
-- Would like to learn python and more back-end development for better understanding
+- 🔍 Would like to learn python and more back-end development for better understanding

 ⚡ Fun facts:
 -📚 Enjoy reading and going on long walks.